ethand605/GitHub_Owner/README.md

 It is also recommended to query subdirectories instead of root directory.
 There are definitely room for improvements for execution time/performance, but due to time constraint I will not be implementing them.

+## GitHub Owners: Expert Ranking System Summary

+Our ranking system identifies the "owners" of a GitHub directory based on four key metrics:

+- **Commit Contribution (%):** Measures the percentage of commits in a directory made by a contributor (`git log`).

+- **File Touch (%):** Measures the percentage of files in a directory modified by a contributor (`git log`).

+- **Line Touch (%):** Estimates the percentage of lines in a directory modified by a contributor (`git blame`).

+- **Time Commitment (%):** Evaluates the time a contributor has spent committing relative to the repository's age (`git log`).

+These metrics contribute to an overall "expert score" for each contributor, ranking them based on their engagement with the directory.

 ## TODOs

 - Unify the commit traversal logic